bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Bounds
 ~~~~~~

-Sometimes it is useful to limit the bounds where axes are drawn.
-This can be
+To limit the bounds where axes are drawn, set the ``bounds`` property of an axis
-accomplished by setting the ``bounds`` property of an axis object to a 2-tuple
-of *(start, end)*:
+object to a 2-tuple of *(start, end)*:

 .. bokeh-plot:: docs/user_guide/examples/styling_bounds.py
     :source-position: above

 .. _userguide_styling_axes_tick_lines:

-Tick Locations
+Tick locations
 ~~~~~~~~~~~~~~

-Bokeh has several "ticker" models that can choose nice locations for ticks.
-These are configured on the ``.ticker`` property of an axis.
-With the
+Bokeh uses several "ticker" models to decide where to display ticks on axes (categorical, datetime, mercator, linear, or log scale).
+To configure the placements of ticks, use the ``.ticker`` property of an axis.

-|bokeh.plotting| interface, choosing an appropriate ticker type (categorical,
+If you use the |bokeh.plotting| interface, Bokeh chooses an appropriate ticker placement model automatically.
-datetime, mercator, linear or log scale) normally happens automatically.
-However, there are cases when more explicit control is useful.

-``FixedTicker``
-'''''''''''''''

-This ticker model allows users to specify exact tick locations explicitly, e.g.
+In case you need to control which ticker placement model to use, you can also explicitly define a list of tick locations.
+Assign :class:`~bokeh.models.tickers.FixedTicker` with a list of tick locations to an
+axis:

 .. code-block:: python